-WFTV 10 is the town's government access channel serving the residents of Wake Forest.
+WFTV 10 (Digital Channel 97.5) is the town's government access channel serving the residents of Wake Forest.
 Produced by the Wake Forest Communications Department, Channel 10 is available to residents and businesses that subscribe to Time-Warner cable TV service.
 The information channel operates 24 hours per day and provides a variety of information about programs, services, upcoming meetings, and special events sponsored by the Town of Wake Forest.

 Focus on Wake Forest